 - If it’s a business story, it has a business point

-Four things I think marketers need to realise about business stories:
+Four things I think marketers need to realise about business storytellers:

 - Storytelling is more than just writing.
 Increasingly marketers are telling themselves that anything they transcribe is a story.
 Not so.
 Strong stories spring from a strong backstory and lay out a narrative that weaves, surprises and delights.
 It’s not just words.
 It’s not just news or a sales blurb.

 - Content is an expression of story, it is not the story itself.
-Long story forms such as a brand story or guided narrative act as the backdrop that all branded content should report to.
+Long story forms such as a brand narrative or guided universe act as the backdrop that all branded content should report to.
 Just using the same words or even ideas across a range of channels is not a story, it’s a script or a (social) media release.
-Content must collectively capture the breadth and depth of a story.
-In that sense, a story is a prism and the content is light.
+Content must collectively capture the breadth and depth of a brand’s story in the broadest interpretation of that word.
+In that sense, a brand’s full story is a prism and the content is light.
 What consumers see at any one point is an aspect.
-Such stories invite discovery.
+These smaller stories invite discovery.

 - Stories require wonder.
 Stories are imaginative.
 They evoke a response that greatly surpasses what people would simply have done with the information alone.
 Anyone can write about boring things in boring ways.
 The purpose of a story is to inspire and involve.
 If it lacks that “lean-in” factor, it’s not a story – or at least it’s not a story for that customer.
-Stories should help marketers deliver moments of wonder to buyers.
+Business storytellers should be using stories to deliver moments of wonder to buyers.
 They don’t just make an impression, they leave an impression.

 Three ways to develop powerful brand storytelling